 - Aptitudes – These are looking at various types of reasoning;

 Which career path will value your talents and what should you avoid or aim to develop?

 Our psychometric tests are in real depth.
 As standard, you will spend 5 hours completing the questionnaires before you receive careers advice here.

 Psychometric testing is an important tool for us at Career Analysts and we rely on it to help us understand you.
 However the really important part of the careers advice we offer is carried out in the one-on-one career consultation.
 This is with a fully qualified and trained Occupational Psychologist.
 You can talk through your personal circumstances, desires and ambitions with her in detail.
 In the end, she will help you make the crucial decision about what career is right for you.

 At Career Analysts, we base our careers advice on the results of the psychometric tests.
 We aim to help you choose the best career for YOU.
-Our careers advice is provided by highly qualified careers advisors.
-We believe it is the best careers advice in this country.
+Our careers advice is provided by highly qualified careers advisors – they are Occupational Psychologists.
+We believe our careers advice is the best in this country.
 Contact us using the form below and we will get back to you quickly, in person.